Taken from Pete’s series Dance Lessons.

 “I didn’t know Jesus until two months ago.
 I’ve got so much to learn, and one of the things I’ve learned is that I’m supposed to hang out with you people… I’ve read the Bible.
 I’ve got to love you, so I’m gonna choose to love you even though you have shown no love to me.”

 Then he asked, “Can I talk with someone about how we can do this better?”

 An older man stood up and invited the hippie to lunch.
 Together they came up with a plan to build relationships between the two cultures.
 Tribal rules faded.
 Divisions erased.
 Invitations extended.
 Isolation broken… and several pairs of bare feet graced the doors of our church once again.

 All because someone chose to show love where no love had been.
 All because someone chose to leave behind the tribal rules so the tribe could grow and be free and love as they all learned to dance in grace together.

 So in Christ Jesus you are all children of God through faith… clothed… with Christ.
 There is neither Jew nor Gentile, neither slave nor free, nor is there male and female, for you are all one… (Galatians 3:26-28)

 When we let the tribal rules fall, a diverse Kingdom reigns.

-Father of all nations, the better choice is always You.
-Let me approach You as a child approaches a father, barefoot and ready to dance.
-I might not know the way, but I know Your love.
-I’m carefully wrapping my arms around Your waist, putting both my bare feet on top of Yours, and waiting for the dance to begin – let Your steps be mine.
+Father, the better choice is always You.
+I’m carefully wrapping my arms around Your waist, putting both my bare feet on top of Yours, and waiting for the dance to begin—let Your steps be mine.
 Amen.